Securing Democracy Dispatch

 Catch Me If EU Can: How RT and Sputnik Evade EU Content Bans

-It has been well documented that Russian state media outlets have developed various ways to circumvent EU sanctions to continue reaching audiences in Europe.
-This often includes the use of mirror sites—identical copies of Russian state media websites hosted on unblocked domains.
-This strategy extends to social media platforms, where RT and Sputnik use proxy accounts and other workarounds to bypass bans and geo-blocking placed on official accounts and channels.
-Russian state media openly acknowledges this practice: In one of its mirror Telegram channels, RT Deutsch, RT’s German-language outlet, mocked EU attempts to block its content using a famous Soviet cartoon “Well, Just You Wait!
+That Russian state media outlets have developed varied ways to circumvent EU sanctions to continue reaching audiences in Europe is well documented.
+The methods often include the use of mirror sites, or identical copies of Russian state media websites hosted on unblocked domains.
+This strategy extends to social media platforms, where RT and Sputnik use proxy accounts and other workarounds to bypass bans and geo-blocking of official accounts and channels.
+Russian state media openly acknowledges the practice.
+One of its mirror Telegram channels, RT Deutsch, the broadcaster's German-language outlet, mocked EU attempts to block its content by using a famous Soviet cartoon “Well, Just You Wait

 Taming the Rising Lion: Alignment of Iranian, Russian, and Chinese Narratives on the Israel-Iran Conflict